mvolkmann/blog/src/zig.md

 ## Slices

-A slice is an array-like collection of values that is created by copying a range of indexes from an array or another slice.
+A slice is an array-like collection of values whose length is not known until run-time.
+A slice references (doesn't copy) a range of indexes from an array or another slice.
 The range must be specified with indexes separated by two dots which means the start index is inclusive and the end index is exclusive.